 We start by identifying the uninformed group and exploring its demographic, behavioral, and socio-economic characteristics.
-We do so by exploiting the fact that our survey includes a pretreatment question that asks respondents whether they have heard news about monetary policy, that is, whether they are likely to already know the information in the treatment.
-Figure 1 shows the evolution of the answers to this question over time.
+We do so by exploiting the fact that our survey includes a pretreatment question that asks respondents if mortgage rates had changed recently (and, if so, how) and whether they had heard news about monetary policy.
+As our treatments provide information about monetary policy decisions and changes in interest rates, these questions help identify which respondents were likely to have already known the information in the treatment.
+We find that